 Case I. exhibits an instance of a complete cure performed on a person considerably past the meridian of life, who had been for eighteen years afflicted in the most grievous manner with this complaint, and who had tried almost all the boasted remedies, without their affording any abatement of his sufferings, and with manifest injury to his general health.
-In this instance, the Mephitic Alkaline Water seems not only to have proved a specific remedy for the calculous complaint; but also to have repaired, to a degree far superior to what could have been expected, the injuries done to the constitution both by the fatigue and diffress incident to the disorder, and by the violent remedies which were used previous to his becoming acquainted with the efficacy of the Mephitic Alkaline Water. the only test of truth, in fuch instances, seems to have ascertained the fact of his recovery beyond any possibility of doubt.
-Upwards of thirteen years have now elapsed fince he began to make trial of this remedy, and during that time he has had no other interruption of ease than what might, as clearly as we can trace any occurrence in medical practice, be ascribed to the omission of the remedy before the tendency of the fystem to generate calculus was fubdued.
-That time, however, appears to be now arrived, as far as fuch a thing can be determined; he having been able to lay afide the use of the remedy for feveral months together, without enduring any symptoms of his former complaint, which had before recurred with confiderable violence on a much shorter interruption.
-I am happy, that at the interval of three years I am able to repeat the account given in the last edition of this work of Mr. Colborne's state of health.
-That gentleman's appetite, strength, complexion, and spirits, bear the fullest testimony to the innocence, if not to the the good effects of the Aqua Mephitica Alkalina on the health in general; and the returns of the gout, to which he is constitutionally subject, have not been more frequent or violent than what might appear to be natural; nor has this disease attacked any of the vital organs, or caused any contraction or swelling of his limbs, the perfect use of which he now sully enjoys.-"I have before mentioned that Mr. B. Colborne died 1793, but without any return of his calculous disorder."
+In this instance, the Mephitic Alkaline Water seems not only to have proved a specific remedy medy for the calculous complaint; but also to have repaired, to a degree far superior to what could have been expected, the injuries done to the constitution both by the fatigue and diffress incident to the disorder, and by the violent remedies which were used previous to his becoming acquainted with the efficacy of the Mephitic Alkaline Water.
+Time, the only test of trust, in such instances, seems to have ascertained the fact of his recovery beyond any possibility of doubt.
+Upwards of thirteen years have now elapfed fince he began to make trial of this remedy, and during that time he has had no other interruption of ease than what might, as clearly as we can trace any occurrence in medical practice, be ascribed to the omission of the remedy before the tendency of the system to generate calculus was fubdued.
+That time, however, appears to be now arrived, as far as fuch a thing can be determined; he having been able to lay afide the use of the remedy for feveral months together, without enduring any fymptoms of his former complaint, which had before recurred with confiderable violence on a much shorter interruption.
+I am happy, that at the interval of three years I am able to repeat the account given in the laft medy culus, no calculus was found either in the kidneys or bladder, both of which were found to be in a perfectly found state; a circumstance scarcely to have been expected, even supposing no calculus to have been present, if we restect on the dreadful sufferings which she had formerly undergone from the diseased state of those organs.